Parents Guide to Paying for College

 Step 4 – Taking Out Loans

 The last step for you and your child to find funding for college is through student loans.
 Though these are often portrayed as detrimental and debilitating, they are actually an investment in your child’s future.
-The opportunities that result from obtaining a college degree often outweigh the debt that may result from doing so.
+The opportunities that result from obtaining a college degree often outweigh the student debt loan that may result from doing so.
 There are two types of student loans: federal and private.

 Federal Student Loans